B2B Sales: How to Adapt the 4 Trends Impacting You in 2016

 Your sales team will field calls or online enquiries from prospects anxious to learn more about how the benefits of your solutions match up with their needs.

-With a content path that captures attention off-site, and then offers more in-depth education on-site, your lead generation is more precise.
+With a content path that captures attention off-site, and then proposes more in-depth education on-site, your lead generation is more precise.

 The use of video content to deliver demonstrations and customer testimonials is a closely related trend in content marketing that helps drive calls-to-action.